gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 ---

-The AvantHybrid plugin provides support for items that store their metadata in the Omeka database, but have their images hosted on another server.
+The AvantHybrid plugin provides support for items that store a copy of their metadata in the Omeka database, but have their images hosted on another server.

+**WARNING**: The metadata for hybrid items comes from another database and is expected to be treated as read-only within the Digital Archive.
+However, the Digital Archive will not prevent an archivist from editing hybrid items.
+If an item is updated in the source database, and that database is then synchronized with the Digital Archive, any changes made to the item using the Digital Archive will be overwritten by the source data.

 ## Configuration options
 AvantHybrid has these configuration options: